 Submittal Table 2-4: Water Supplier Information Exchange

-Documentation that CVWD has provided CLAWA with Submittal Table 4-2: Total Uses for Potable and Non-Potable Water - Projected, and Submittal Table 6-9: Water Supplies-Projected to CLAWA on June 5, 2026 is provided in Appendix C.
+Documentation that CVWD has provided CLAWA with Submittal Table 4-2: Total Uses for Potable and Non-Potable Water - Projected, and Submittal Table 6-9: Water Supplies-Projected to CLAWA on June 5, 2026, is provided in Appendix C.

 Since one of the goals of this UWMP, as stated in Chapter 1.2, is to inform CLAWA of the future increases in demand for imported water supplies, CVWD hopes this plan will foster future collaboration with CLAWA and other mountain water suppliers.
 CVWD has notified and solicited input from the following pertinent agencies for preparation of this Plan: